RahulJanagouda/kotlin-guides/interop.md

 ## Function overloads for defaults

 Functions with parameters having a default value must use `@JvmOverloads`.
-Without this annotation it is impossible to invoke the function using any default values.
+Without this annotation, it is impossible to invoke the function using any default values.

 When using `@JvmOverloads`, inspect the generated methods to ensure they each make sense.
 If they do not, perform one or both of the following refactorings until satisfied: